-- College of Education Student Computer Lab: The College of Education Microcomputer Lab is located in four adjoining classrooms (106, 108, 109 & 110) on the first floor in Milton Bennion Hall.
-Room 109 is always available for open access and also houses peripheral equipment, such as printers, scanners, editing systems, etc. Laser printing is available for \$.03 per page; document and photo scanning is also available.
-The lab is open weekdays/ evenings and Saturday daytimes, with computers and a number of computer programs available to meet your needs.
-801-581-4524. http://education.utah.edu/about/tech-support/lab/index.php - Classroom Technology Support: As a Teaching Assistant, you may need projection and other equipment, which is available either through the department or the college.
-The Academic Program Specialist can assist you with many of your needs or will refer you to the College of Education's Technology Services and Support Team. - College of Education Technology Services and Support Team: Located in the College this team of IT professionals provides technical support at all levels and can be found in rooms 1264, 1268, and 1280 in the Beverly Taylor Sorenson Arts and Education Complex.
+- Classroom Technology Support: As a Teaching Assistant, you may need projection and other equipment, which is available either through the department or the college.
+The Academic Program Specialist can assist you with many of your needs or will refer you to the College of Education's Technology Services and Support Team. - College of Education Technology Services and Support Team: Located in the College this team of IT professionals provides technical support at all levels and can be found in rooms on the first floor in the Beverly Taylor Sorenson Arts and Education Complex.
 Visit their website at http://education.utah.edu/about/tech-support/.